You are here : Home > Research entities > DMTS > Molecular engineering for Heal ... > Laboratory of Cellular Immunology and Biotechnology

 herve.nozach@cea.fr

-The team has developed tools for molecular engineering of proteins coupling a high-throughput screening method, the Yeast Surface Display, with high-throughput NGS sequencing methods (8).
-In particular, it implements the Deep Mutational Scanning approach aimed at identifying the main amino acids in the protein sequence that have a functional role.
-The DMS data allow us to understand the protein/protein interfaces (such as epitopes or paratopes) (9, 10).
-They are also used to guide the engineering of optimized molecules, notably for affinity maturation or antibody selectivity engineering.
+The Antibody Engineering team develops novel antibody-based ligands for a range of applications, including therapeutic, imaging, and diagnostic purposes.
+It focuses particularly on designing high-affinity antibodies with controlled selectivity and low immunogenicity, enabling administration in humans while minimizing the risk of immune responses.
+The team has developed protein molecular engineering tools that combine a high-throughput screening method, Yeast Surface Display, with high-throughput NGS sequencing technologies.
+In particular, it implements a Deep Mutational Scanning (DMS) approach aimed at identifying, within protein sequences, the key amino acids that play a functional role in the property of interest.
+DMS data notably help elucidate protein–protein interfaces (such as epitopes or paratopes).
+They are also used to guide the engineering of optimized molecules, particularly for affinity maturation or antibody selectivity engineering.

-These technologies are the basis for the creation of the antibody engineering service company Deeptope:
+These technologies led to the creation of the antibody engineering service company Deeptope (http://deeptope.com).

 Synthetic biology and evolution